Marine Geology & Geophysics Frequently Asked Questions...

 We also ask that you please cite the original data contributors and sources of funding when you use data from NGDC.
 As required by 17 U.S.C.
 403, third parties producing copyrighted works consisting predominantly of the material produced by U.S. government agencies must provide notice with such work(s) identifying the U.S. Government material incorporated and stating that such material is not subject to copyright protection.

 For more information, please see the NGDC disclaimer and copyright notice.

 How do I set my watch or compass?

-You must be looking for the magnetic declination page - choose the "Compute your declination" link to the left, under the image - if you need some extra help, please send questions to the contact on that page.
+You must be looking for the magnetic declination page.
+If you need some extra help, please send questions to the contact on that page.

 How deep is the ocean?

 The deepest part of the ocean (38,518 feet deep) is found in the Marianas Trench.
 For an animated image try this link, and for more information try this external link.
 For all sorts of data on the depth of the oceans and the Great Lakes, and to view images of US coastal gridded bathymetry, try our bathymetry, topography, and global relief page.

 Where can I find more answers to questions about marine geology & geophysics or oceanography?